Meet the Staff

 Gabby’s impeccable work ethic, consistency and grant writing skills are only some of the great qualities that she brings to the team.
 Her compassion and patience are apparent in every task she takes on.
 When Gabby isn’t in the office she loves to spend time on the Vineyard, with her dog Chappy, family, and friends.

 Holly Savignano is the Administrative Assistant for High Point’s Prevention Services and the Collaborative.
 Although this may be her title, Holly is so much more than that for the team.
 Her attention to detail allows her to keep all of Prevention Services organized and moving forward.
 Not only is her ability to multi-task and coordinate our daily activities impeccable, but she is the glue that keeps it all together.
-She is a current student at UMass Dartmouth working toward her degree in Business Administration with an anticipated graduation of Spring 2018.
+Holly graduated from UMass Dartmouth with a degree in Business Administration in Spring 2018.

 On her off time, Holly enjoys a wide variety of entertainment, party planning and horticulture.
 She loves to travel, go to the beach and spend time with her family and friends.